mstable/metavaults/contracts/vault/meta/README.md

 * Small withdrawals are taken from a single configured underlying vault to save gas.
 * Large withdraws are proportionally taken from all underlying vaults.
 * Performance fee periodically charged on assets per share increases.
+* Vault operations are pausable by the `Governor`.
 * Vault configuration is controlled by a protocol `Governor`.
 This includes:
     * Which underlying vaults are used.
     * Which vault small withdrawals are taken from.
     * The threshold for large withdraws as a percentage of shares.
-* Vault operations are pausable by the `Governor`.
+    * Setting the account that receives the performance fee.
 * One week time delay for proxy upgrades by the `Governor`.

 # Diagrams